shajra/learning-scala/README.md

 This project builds with [SBT](https://github.com/harrah/xsbt), which is extremely powerful and for simple projects like this one pretty easy to use.
-The documentation for SBT is pretty good now, so see [SBT's Getting Starting Guide](https://github.com/harrah/xsbt/wiki/Getting-Started-Welcome) for details on running the tool.
+The documentation for SBT much improved now, so see [SBT's Getting Starting Guide](https://github.com/harrah/xsbt/wiki/Getting-Started-Welcome) for details on running the tool.